SiDharthaSH/Arch-Linux/docs/Manual-Arch-Installation-Steps.md

 3. Create a Bootable USB, you can use [balenaEtcher](https://etcher.balena.io/)

-  - Plug in and Find your USB
+  - Plug in and Find your USB <a name="Find-Drive"/>

     ```
     ❯ sudo fdisk -l